What is Technical SEO for Lawyers?

 Ahrefs also offers insights into pages lacking outgoing links and provides assistance with canonical page issues.
 Employing the Site Audit feature is merely one strategy for discovering and mending broken links.
 While it serves as a robust tool for a technical audit, those seeking a comprehensive analysis may refer to our detailed guide on locating broken links.
 This resource is instrumental in rectifying common internal linking mishaps, evaluating your external links, and scrutinizing your backlink profile.

 Addressing the issues of broken links and inaccessible pages significantly enhances your website's user experience.
-However, before concluding your technical audit, there remains an additional element warranting your attention.
+However, before concluding your technical audit, an additional element warrants your attention.

 Final Thoughts